SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     `results_runs_summary`

         Only the very first result with a particular name is listed.
-For instance if you create the result 'my_result' in all runs only the result of run_00000000 is listed with detailed information.
+For instance if you create the result 'my_result' in all runs only the result of `run_00000000` is listed with detailed information.

         If you use this table, you can purge duplicate comments, see :ref:`more-on-duplicate-comments`.

     `results_trajectroy`

-        All results created directly with the trajectory and not within single runs are listed.
+        All results created directly with the trajectory and not within single runs

     `derived_parameters_trajectory`